WEDDING PLANNING

 Waist Coverings: Cummerbunds & Vests

-One guiding principle of a formal dress code is that all the working parts of your outfit must be covered.
-This includes the intersection of your shirt and pant waist, which is why we're including it in this guide.
+One guiding principle of a formal dress code is that all the working parts of your outfit—including the intersection of your shirt and pant waist—must be covered.
+Strictly speaking, these are optional for a complete outfit, but worth considering.

 Low-Cut Vest